Frequently asked questions

 Theatre?

 The theatre is on the ground floor at the rear of the building.
-The Alfie Atkins Cultural Centre has two theatre shows every day.
-We recommend arriving 5–10 minutes before the performance starts to secure your place.
-The performances last about 15 minutes, which is perfect for even the youngest children.
-If there are large numbers of visitors, we usually run the show twice.
+The Alfie Atkins Cultural Centre has shows every day included in the entrance fee.
+The performances last about 15 minutes, perfect even for the youngest children.
 You will find the current programme in the programme calendar.
 We kindly ask all adults not to use their mobile phone during the performance.
+Filming is not allowed.

 Toilets?